tonynaggs/portlist/README.md

 	portlist comes with ABSOLUTELY NO WARRANTY.
 	This software is free, you are welcome to redistribute it under certain conditions.
-	Type `%s -c' for Copyright, Warranty and distribution details. portlist source and binary files are available from: https://github.com/tonynaggs/portlist
+	Type 'portlist -c' for Copyright, Warranty and distribution details. portlist source and binary files are available from: https://github.com/tonynaggs/portlist